LucasB25/AikouTicket/README.md

 # AikouTicket

-AikouTicket is a versatile Discord bot that now also offers text-to-text capabilities through its integration with Google Gemini, an advanced text generation model platform.
-It automatically responds to specific commands on Discord, generating text or images based on the nature of users' requests.
+AikouTicket is a Discord bot specialized in managing support tickets.
+It allows users to create, manage, and track tickets directly from their Discord server, thus facilitating support and organization of user requests.

 ## 🔧 Requirements